SachinCoder1/Coursera-blockchain-specialization-UCI/Blockchain Specialization/The Blockchain/Week1.md

-# Foundations of Blockchain and Digital Currencies
+# Foundations of Blockchain and Digital Currencies - Week 1

 ### 1. Which one of the following actions involving a digital camera is associated with the APPLICATION layer?